mollie/mollie-api-node/MIGRATION.md

 });
 ```

-The ES-style alternative would be to replace the first line of the example above with this:
+The alternative using JavaScript modules would be to replace the first line of the example above with this:

 ```javascript
 import createMollieClient, { PaymentMethod } from '@mollie/api-client';